Best Star Wars movies: ranked in order of brilliance

 UPDATED: You can now vote for The Rise of Skywalker

 We’ve been obsessed with it for over 40 years.
 It holds the Guinness World Record for “most successful film merchandising franchise” of all time.
 It fundamentally changed what a Hollywood blockbuster is.
 And we don’t even want to know how many people have Jar Jar Binks tattoos.

-Star Wars is arguably the biggest pop culture phenomenon this planet has ever seen - but, like a poignant two-sun Tatooine sunset, its epic 43-year-long saga is about to draw to a close.
+Star Wars is arguably the biggest pop culture phenomenon this planet has ever seen - but, like a poignant two-sun Tatooine sunset, its epic 43-year-long saga has drawn to a close.

 Best Star Wars movies

 1. Star Wars: Episode V – The Empire Strikes Back (1980)

 The middle film in the original Star Wars trilogy famously contains the iconic Darth Vader line, “Luke, I am your father” – although in actual fact, that line isn’t even in the film.
 It’s a misquotation, and an example of the “Mandela effect” – where people remember something so commonly it becomes accepted as universal knowledge, and everyone then shares the false memory.
 The real line is, “No, I am your father.”
 Jedi Mind Trick-y, right?

 2. Star Wars: Episode IV – A New Hope (1977)